DETAILED ACTION

 These limitations recite results or “outcome” of computer processing without specifying “how” a technical problem is solved.
 That is, the solution of a technical problem is not reflected in the Claim.

-Taking the claim elements separately, the function performed by the computer elements at each step of the process is purely typical of obtaining training data, deriving “behaviors” or attributes or features that are indicative of possible fraud, labelling those behaviors, and giving weight to the respective features.
+Taking the claim elements separately, the function performed by the computer elements at each step of the process is purely typical of obtaining training data, deriving “behaviors” or attributes or features that are indicative of possible fraud, labelling those behaviors, and iteratively adjusting weights applied to the respective features.
 And then using the thus trained machine learning model to generate a risk score are among the most basic functions of a computer.
 Without greater specificity as to “how” certain functions solve a technical problem, the currently recited limitations can be achieved by any general purpose computer without special programming.
 In short, each step does no more than require a generic computer to perform generic computer functions.
 Considered as an ordered combination, the computer components of the Claim add nothing that is not already present when the steps are considered separately.

 Accordingly, the Rejection is maintained.